codebugtools/codebuglabsource/system_software_update/system_software_update.rst

         :alt: Terminal in CodeBug Connect web IDE

-    #. enter the following:
+    #.
+In the terminal, enter the following:

        .. code-block:: python

         import remote_manage
         remote_manage.reboot_into_update()

     #.
+CodeBug Connect will ask for your confirmation.
 Read and follow the instructions displayed.
 Enter ``yes`` if appropriate.

     #.
-When prompted, remove the power (unplug all connections to CodeBug Connect).
+When prompted, remove the power (unplug all addons, the battery, the USB cable and any other connections to CodeBug Connect).

 .. codelab:: Power up and wait for update to download